Eastern Shore Islands: Area of Interest (AOI)

 - Unique coastal and marine habitat associated with the regionally unique island archipelago

-- Significant concentrations of kelp beds, eelgrass, and salt marsh
+- Significant concentrations of kelp beds and eelgrass

-- Areas used by juvenile haddock, Atlantic cod (Endangered – COSEWIC), and hake
+- Areas used by juvenile Atlantic cod (Endangered – COSEWIC), white hake, and pollock

 - Spawning area for Atlantic herring

 - Important habitat for Atlantic salmon (Southern Uplands population; Endangered – COSEWIC)

-- Significant foraging area for a variety of sea- and shorebirds, including Harlequin duck (Special Concern – SARA), purple sandpiper, cormorants, gulls, and terns [including roseate tern (Endangered – SARA)]
+- Significant foraging area for a variety of sea- and shorebirds, including Harlequin duck (Special Concern – SARA), purple sandpiper, and Roseate tern (Endangered – SARA)]

 The selection of an Area of Interest marks the beginning of the Marine Protected Area establishment process, led by Fisheries and Oceans Canada.
 An important first step in designating a Marine Protected Area is to initiate consultation mechanisms, including the establishment of an advisory committee, to help capture input from First Nations and Indigenous groups, other government partners, and stakeholders including industry and the local community.
 The process also includes the collection and analysis of available ecological and socio-economic data and the completion of a risk assessment.
 The information gathered through consultation, data collection and analysis will inform the Area’s conservation objectives, along with its boundary and zones, and will help determine the management measures and associated regulations required for the future Marine Protected Area.

 For more information about the Eastern Shore Islands MPA establishment process, please contact:Oceans and Coastal Management Division

 Fisheries and Oceans Canada (Maritimes Region)